Silvia Doblado

-Silvia Doblado Peña is a Spanish football midfielder, currently playing for Granadilla in the Primera División.
+Silvia Doblado Peña is a former Spanish football midfielder, who played for Rayco, Sevilla, Apolo Murcia, Barcelona, Las Palmas, Sporting Huelva and Granadilla.

 Club career

 On 15 June 2011, Doblado transferred from Las Palmas to Sporting de Huelva.
 Prior to this, she had already played league football for Sevilla and Barcelona.
 In 2013, she signed for Granadilla, and in doing so, was part of their inaugural squad.
 In 2021, having played more than 150 games for the Canarian club and participated in their promotion to the Primera División in 2015, Doblado renewed her contracted with Granadilla.

 International career

 As an under-19 international she won the 2004 U-19 European Championship and played the subsequent World Championship.
 In 2012, she was called up to train with Spain's senior team at La Ciudad del Fútbol.